graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/logging.rst

 time-based profiling of events, see the :ref:`Capturing Execution Information <{HelpTopic.CapturingData}>` chapter in the PopVision User Guide for more information.

-Profiling through the TensorFlow IPU configuration options has been deprecated and will be removed in a future release.
-Information about using this old API has been moved to :std:doc:`deprecated_profiling`.

 TensorFlow options for reporting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~